hocbui/joomla-gcalendar/simplepie-gcalendar/README.txt

 This package contains the google calendar simplepie extension version 0.0.1 also called simplepie-gcalendar.

+In this package is simplepie 1.1.2 used, but simplepie-gcalendar should run with all simplepie 1.0 versions.

 In the src folder is the source simplepie-gcalendar.php.
 Use this as library together with simplepie to have an addon for google calendar feeds.